-When you are travelling, trying new typical food is one of the best things to do to experience a new culture and, although – being an extremely picky eater! – sometimes it’s hard for me to taste new things, I’m really committed to have all the local food I can whenever I go somewhere new.
+When you are travelling, trying new typical food is one of the best things to do to experience a new culture and, although – being an extremely picky eater! – sometimes it’s hard for me to taste new things, I’m really committed to having all the local food I can whenever I go somewhere new.

 I have just returned from a trip to Tanzania and I spent 10 days in Zanzibar, where I had some of the best food I have ever tried!